The temporal order, events and social change: Thinking with Elias no. 6

 4.7 The analysis of the short-run provided by the events theory framework as Sewell presents is helpful in getting to grips with the detailed trajectory of occurrences so as to tease out their interconnections and consequences over a period of time.
 It results in a kind of micro-history of the event, rather than an overarching theoretical framework for understanding history and the past in the more sweeping way Sewell claims.
 Hovever, thought of in this more focused way, it provides a helpful route into thinking about the processes of change in everyday life with its mixtures of the routine and quotidian, ordinary occurrences, and also the punctuation of events that are usually limited rather than long-term in character.
 Tomich’s (2012) discussion of the relationship between micro-history and the longue duree noted earlier provides an important reminder here that the short run and everyday and the long-term are not ‘really’ poles apart but ways of thinking about what is referred to by Elias as sociogenesis, the continued unfolding of social life and its sequences of activities and occurrences.

 4.8 Does this set of ideas and up to the general framework for explaining everything about social change that Sewell proposes?
-This is too global a claim, for most changes and transitions are not of the cataclysmic kind that he indicates occurred with the French Revolution (and has also occurred with other revolutions in, for instance, Russia and China).
-To be the generalisable theory of historical change that Sewell is after, framework needs to be able to encompass not only ‘the event’ in the sense he discusses this, but ordinary shifts and changes in social life, the more quotidian and incremental aspects of how change occurs.
+This is far too global a claim, for most changes and transitions are not of the cataclysmic kind that he indicates occurred with the French Revolution (and has also occurred with other revolutions in, for instance, Russia and China).
+To be the generalisable theory of historical change that Sewell strives for, a framework needs to be able to encompass not only ‘the event’ in the ‘big’ sense he discusses this, but ordinary shifts and ‘small’ changes in social life, that is, the more quotidian and incremental aspects of how change occurs.

 5.1 Although concerned primarily with innovation and technology, the discussion of social change provided by Shove, Panzar and Watson (2012) offers a way of combining aspects of these different ideas about change from Braudel, Sewell and Elias and how best to think about the processes involved.
 The subtitle of Shove et al’s book is ‘everyday life and how it changes’ and it delivers an interesting account of this through the lens of social practices regarding science and technology matters.
 ‘How societies change’ for them involves processes of both transformation and stability occurring within and between social practices of different kinds, with it being the emergence, persistence and disappearance of social practices over time that is their focus.
 However, change is not just the accumulation of individual choices, nor is it the outcome of external forces driven by technological innovation or social structure.